 Cause one is from eating a meal that’s high in carbohydrates.
 Sugar is a simple carb, which means the body is able to digest it quickly.
 This causes your blood sugar to spike.

 Cause two is stress.
 When you feel stressed, your body releases glucose that your liver has been storing.
 If you’re constantly feeling stressed, your body will constantly be releasing glucose and raising your blood sugar.

 Cause three is your sleep schedule.
-Cortisol, a hormone that signals your liver to release glucose into your bloodstream, is activated in the morning when you wake up.
+Cortisol, a hormone that signals your liver to release glucose into your bloodstream, is activated in the morning, when you wake up.
 In other words, your morning ritual may be accompanied by a shot of glucose.
 And getting enough sleep is essential.

 When your blood sugar is high, your pancreas releases a hormone called insulin to lower it.

-How to lower blood sugar
+How to stabilize blood sugar

 Why Healthy Blood Sugar is Important

 When your blood sugar level is constantly high, it can cause a condition called insulin resistance.
 If your insulin is constantly at work, it can stop being effective.
 Instead, excess glucose stays in your bloodstream and your blood sugar is constantly elevated (called hyperglycemia).
 In the meantime, your body keeps releasing more insulin (called hyperinsulinemia), which ends up promoting fat storage instead.